GlobalSport/state-decorator/README.md

   <img src="https://github.com/GlobalSport/state-decorator/blob/develop/doc/state-decorator-logo-small.png?raw=true" alt="useLocalStore logo"/>
 </p>

-The StateDecorator is a set of Reacts hook that manages a complex component state in an easy, testable and deterministic way.
+The StateDecorator is a set of React hooks that manage a complex component state in an easy, testable and deterministic way.

 # Features

 - Deterministic state changes (clear separation of effects and side effects)
 - Ease asynchronous actions state changes (loading / error states, success & error handlers, parallel actions management, optimistic updates...)
 - Easily and efficiently share slices of state.
-- Easily testable (uses pure functions, utility functions provided)
+- Easily testable (test framework provided)
 - Easily update state from or react to props changes
-- Ease debugging (trace state changes)
+- Ease debugging (trace state changes, dev tools)
 - Improve code conciseness (no boiler plate code)
-- Enforce separation of container components and presentation components.
-- Strongly typed
+- Strongly typed (Typescript)

+# V7: Partial state and new hooks

+- React 18 support
+- All effects now return a partial state that will be merged with current state.
+- More documentation on global and local store use cases.
+- **useLocalStore** now have a parameter to specify if the React component must re-rerender after a state change.
+- New **useStoreContextSlice** hook was added to get a slice of a store in a context.
+- New **onMountDeferred** to execute initialization code after initial render
+- New effect helpers
+- See migration details in [migration section](#migration).

 # 🏎️ V6: The Store